-No. Convention/Treaty Status 4 Joint Convention on the Safety of Spent Fuel Management and of the Safety of Radioactive Not a party Material 5.
-Convention on Physical Protection of Nuclear Material Ratified 5 Amendment to the Convention on the Physical Protection of Nuclear Material Accepted on 1 st August 2007 but not ratified 6 Agreement on the Privileges and Immunities of the IAEA Not signed 7.
-Treaty on Non-Proliferation of Nuclear Weapons Ratified 18.09.2009 8.
-IAEA Comprehensive Safeguards Agreement IAEA Additional Protocol Signed 18.09.2009 9.
-Comprehensive Test Ban Treaty Ratified 06.10.1965 10.
-Nuclear Weapons Free Zone Treaty (Pelindaba Treaty) Party 11.
-Chemical Weapons Convention 15.11.2000 Signed - Jan 1993 Ratified April 1997 12.
-Biological Weapons Convention Ratified - July 1976 13.
-International Convention for Suppression of Acts of Nuclear Terrorism Ratified 14.
-International Convention on Suppression of Terrorist Bombing Ratified 15.
-International Convention for the Suppression of Financing or Terrorism Ratified 16.
-International Code of Conduct against Ballistic Missile Signatory 17.
-Zangger Committee 2 No Political Commitment 18.
+No. Convention/Treaty Status 6.
+Amendment to the Convention on the Physical Protection of Nuclear Material Accepted on 1st August 2007 but not ratified 7.
+Agreement on the Privileges and Immunities of the IAEA Not signed 8.
+Treaty on Non-Proliferation of Nuclear Weapons Ratified 18.09.2009 9.
+IAEA Comprehensive Safeguards Agreement IAEA Additional Protocol Signed 18.09.2009 10.
+Comprehensive Test Ban Treaty Ratified 06.10.1965 11.
+Nuclear Weapons Free Zone Treaty (Pelindaba Treaty) Party 15.11.2000 12.
+Chemical Weapons Convention Signed - Jan 1993 Ratified April 1997 13.
+Biological Weapons Convention Ratified - July 1976 14.
+International Convention for Suppression of Acts of Nuclear Terrorism Ratified 15.
+International Convention on Suppression of Terrorist Bombing Ratified 16.
+International Convention for the Suppression of Financing or Terrorism Ratified 17.
+International Code of Conduct against Ballistic Missile Signatory 18.
+Zangger Committee 3 No Political Commitment 19.
 Security Council Resolutions 1373/2001, 1540/2004, 1887/2009 Binding in accordance with Article 25 of the UN Charter